Skip Global navigation and goto content

 Hurricane Preparedness

-Florida Department of Health - St. Johns County
+Florida Department of Health in St. Johns County

-Be Prepared This Hurricane Season
+Be Prepared for Hurricane Season

-St. Johns County residents have experienced many storms throughout history .
+St. Johns County residents have experienced many storms throughout history.
 When the waves swell, the wind blows, and rain starts to pour you will ask yourself, how prepared or unprepared are you?

 Hurricane Safety Messages with